Mpankaj98/ContainerOrchestration/kubernetes_initial-setup.md

 ```
 Default output format [None]:
 ```
-# Steps for initial setup on Bastion host for deploying applications on EKS cluster
+# Step 2 : Steps for initial setup on Bastion host for deploying applications on EKS cluster

 ### Install kubectl CLI tool on EC2: